jhu-ep-coursera/fullstack-capstone-course/course-notes/dev_env/windows_dev_env.md

 1. Students can find manual installation steps for MongoDB using the [Install MongoDB on Windows page](https://docs.mongodb.com/v3.0/tutorial/install-mongodb-on-windows/)

+    **2018-07-15**: I downloaded my version of the installer under the Community Server tab and located a 3.x version of the server (consistent with the course videos) under "All Version Binaries".

 2. Navigate through the installer set-up screens by leaving the defaults